open-esq/regulationcrowdfunding/portal.md

 #### Assumptions

+0. The portal must ensure that no officers, directors, the like, and/or partners are receiving direct benefit from the issuers.
 1. As per Rule 301(c)(1) & (2), the Portal is responsible for performing due dilligence on the issuer, its officers directors, and >20% owners.
 2. Using that due dilligence, the portal needs the ability to deny access to issuer for which the portal has a reasonable basis that fraud is or was being committed.
 3. Only skilled attorneys are capable of understanding the application of specific facts to legal starndars.